Bettrix/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7-print_last_digit.c- program for printing the last digit of a number.
 8-24_hours.c- program for printing every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 9-times_table.c- program for printing the 9 times table, starting with 0.
+10-add.c- program for adding two integers and returns the result.